 Learning

-Low NAV doesn't mean cheaper fund
+Low NAV doesn't mean a cheaper fund

 If net asset value is a factor you consider when choosing a mutual fund, you need to have a closer look at what NAV means